smapm/task-app/README.md

 This application provides an interface where a user can create any number of tasks.
 It also provides the ability to
-( mark a task as completed or not)
+(update a task as completed or not)
 (Filter tasks based on various query parameters) (Delete a task) etc.. by using various REST API's provided